stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/documentbuilder/moveto/_index.md

 ---
+title: Aspose::Words::DocumentBuilder::MoveTo method
-title: MoveTo
+linktitle: MoveTo
 second_title: Aspose.Words for C++ API Reference
-description: Moves the cursor to an inline node or to the end of a paragraph.
+description: Aspose::Words::DocumentBuilder::MoveTo method.
+Moves the cursor to an inline node or to the end of a paragraph in C++.
 type: docs
 weight: 612
 url: /cpp/aspose.words/documentbuilder/moveto/